AlanDavison/StardewValleyMods/MappingExtensionsAndExtraProperties/readme.md

 ### Using the MEEP_FakeNPC tile property
 This tile property will allow you to spawn a "fake" NPC on a given tile.
 Unlike a "real" NPC, which needs a disposition, and lots of setup, a "fake" NPC needs very, very little.
 Fake NPCs cannot receive gifts, don't have a schedule, and won't move around.
 They're intended to be a middle ground between a simple static NPC sprite, and a fully-fledged NPC.

-The basic setup is as follows:
+The most basic setup is as follows:
 ```json
 {
     "Format": "1.28.0",